-In simple terms, an abstraction is just the summary of a concept.
-In math, this summary is often written with Greek symbols in the form of math formulas.
-If you are the one who observed something special and made a summary of it, the process can be quite intellectually satisfying.
-If you observed something and tried to make a summary, but saw how others had observed more keenly or made better summaries than you, you learn a lot and that is also quite satisfying.
-But if your role is just an audience, looking in from outside, listening to someone's summary about something you cannot relate to, then that kind of abstraction is what people dread in math.
+Simply put, an abstraction is a summary of a concept.
+In math, this summary is often expressed using Greek symbols in the form of mathematical formulas.
+If you are the one who observed something special and summarizes it, the process can be quite intellectually satisfying.
+If you try to summarize something you observed but realized that others have observed more keenly or made better summaries than you, you can still learn a lot, and that is also quite satisfying.
+But if you are simply an audience member, listening to someone's summary about something you cannot relate to, then that kind of abstraction is what people tend to dread in math.

-The predicament of our math education is, we are trying to condense literally a few thousand years of math development into 12 years of mandatory lessons.
-Inevitably, we have to make a lot of summaries.
-But the more we summarize, the more abstract math becomes and so, the more difficult it is for our students.
+The predicament of our math education is that we are attempting to condense thousands of years of mathematical development into just 12 years of lessons.
+As a result, we have to make a lot of summaries.
+But the more we summarize, the more abstract math becomes, making it increasingly challenging for students.

-In trying to fit so many years of discovery into only 12 years, the school syllabus left out many actual math activities that took place while math was being developed.
-What students see in the classroom is mostly a summary of these activities - along with perhaps some weak attempts to explain their context.
+In order to fit so many years of discoveries into only 12 years, the school syllabus has no room for many actual mathematical activities that took place during math's development.
+In the classroom, students mostly see a summary of these activities, along with some weak attempts to explain their context.

-In this article, we show how we weave these math activities - in the form of mini projects - back into our curriculum.
-We will use trigonometry as an example - a topic many students find either difficult and abstract, or simple but boring.
+In this article, we showcase how we reintroduce these mathematical activities back into our curriculum through the use of mini-projects.
+We will use trigonometry as an example, a topic that many students find either challenging and abstract or simple but tedious.

 Modelling A Cube

-A generation ago, calculators began to find its way into the math curriculum.
-But we believe soon the usage of computers will become as common as calculators in the classroom.
+A generation ago, calculators began to find their way into the math curriculum.
+But we believe that soon the use of computers will become as common as calculators in the classroom.